whammytech/WT-Interview-Public/README.md

 We expect unit tests for the main functionalities only.
 You can use third party libraries.

+## AI Prompts / Tools Used
+Please describe how you used AI in this project (if any):

+- **Tool used**: ChatGPT / Copilot / Cursor
+- **Prompt example**:
+  > “Build a Next.js component that fetches movies from TMDb and supports infinite scrolling using React hooks.”

+- **Which part AI helped you the most?**
+  > Helped generate base layout, setup fetch logic, and design responsive card grid.

+- **Any AI-generated code that you modified?**
+  > Yes.
+Cleaned up code structure, added error handling, and typed API responses manually.

+## Time Taken
+> Total time spent: ~1.5 hours

 ### Code Repo
 Please use this repo for your commits.